 the Association’s fundamental and paramount principle of ownership and control of the Association by its Regular Members; and

-the Association’s tax exempt status under para.
-149(1)(d.5) of the Income Tax Act, Canada as discussed by the Canada Revenue Agency in its letter dated March 14, 2007,
+the Association’s tax-exempt status under para.
+149(1)(d.5) of the Income Tax Act (Canada) as discussed by the Canada Revenue Agency in its letter dated March 14, 2007,

-and that the proposed amendment herein will not, by its nature, content or description, compromise, modify, alter, affect or change in any way the fundamental and paramount principle of the Association (the Association being owned and controlled by its Regular Members only) or the Association’s taxexempt status under para.
-149(1)(d.5) of the Income Tax Act, Canada as same may be amended from time to time.”
+and that the proposed amendment herein will not, by its nature, content or description, compromise, modify, alter, affect or change in any way the fundamental and paramount principle of the Association (the Association being owned and controlled by its Regular Members only) or the Association’s tax-exempt status under para.
+149(1)(d.5) of the Income Tax Act (Canada) as same may be amended from time to time.”

 For greater clarity, failure to include the above preamble shall not invalidate a Special Resolution approved in accordance with these Bylaws and the governing law.